NCTjinn/TMN4133-SysMonitor/README.md

 - Skip PIDs that cannot be read (process may have ended)
 - Handle permission errors gracefully
 - Validate that PID directories are numeric
+- Use "[unknown]" if process name cannot be read
+- Display error message if /proc directory cannot be opened
 ---

 ### **Contributor 4: Continuous Monitoring & Main Control**